pavitra-kanagaraj/ERA5_temp/02_cities/README.md

 The required libraries `openpyxl` and `netCDF4` are installed for:
 - Reading city-level data from an Excel file (`IND_cities.xlsx`).
 - Accessing climate data from the Copernicus global NetCDF file (`global.nc`).
 - *Note: The global.nc data is not uploaded here due to storage constraints.
-However, following the steps in 01_download will allow access to the dataset.*
+However, following the steps in 01_download will allow access to the dataset.
+The process was performed with the help of Kaggle's GPU*

 ### 2. Load City Data:
 The IND_cities.xlsx file, which contains the latitude and longitude coordinates of Indian cities, is loaded.